 No fear!
 There are easy ways to freshen the home without them.
 The first and most obvious is to keep it clean.
 Simply trying to mask uncleanliness will never work.
 (Read about my preferred cleaning products here).
 Here are a few simple options.

 Sometimes A/C is a concern for opening the windows.
 The more time I spend without A/C, the more my body adjusts.
-We’ve lived for centuries without A/C, and it isn’t necessary for reasonably warm climates, i.e. not the desert.
+We’ve lived for centuries without A/C, and in most climates, it isn’t truly necessary.
 I find A/C to be uncomfortably cold and dry.
 The lowest I ever turned it down was 78 degrees.
-Workplaces feel like a dungeon to me because of the closed windows and freezing air.
-I feel the most relaxed with a breeze on my face, not a mechanical fan.
+Workplaces actually feel like a dungeon to me because of the closed windows and freezing air.
+I feel the most relaxed with an earthly, breeze on my face, not a mechanical fan.

 Himalayan salt lamps are supposed clean air by emitting negative irons.
-Keep in mind that the salt needs to be heated, so a salt lamp with an LED bulb won’t be effective.
-I’ve always been skeptical as to how effective these are, but at the very least, they are pleasing to look at and emit a warm glow.
-The red-orange light that they emit is easy on the eyes, and I can sleep with mine on.
-Blue light interferes with our ability to sleep, and salt lamps can facilitate the transition towards bedtime by outputting less blue and white light.
+Keep in mind that the salt needs to be heated, so a salt lamp with an LED bulb won’t be very effective.
+I’ve always been skeptical as to how effective these are, but at the very least, they’re pleasing to look at and emit a warm glow.
+Their red-orange light is easy on the eyes, and I can sleep with mine on.